bcumming/kb-poc/docs/rationale/index.md

 ### Editing

-There are two ways to edit the documentation, depending on the scope of the changes, and the need for review.
+There are two ways to edit the documentation, depending on the scope of the changes.

-1. Small changes (fixing typos, spelling, etc) can be made directly using the text editor in the GitHub site, and merged directly without review or PR.
+1. Small changes (fixing typos, spelling, etc) can be made directly using the text editor in the GitHub site.

-    !!! note
-        only CSCS staff on an approved whitelist would be able to make direct changes like this.

 2. Larger changes can be made made by checking out a local copy of the code, editing and reviewing the changes locally.

 ### Deployment